Updated: 1 day ago

 errors of omission -> evidence overlooked and not evaluated. (false negative)

-This evaluation approach is very helpful for challenging, updating, or confirming held beliefs.
-How quickly beliefs are challenged is usually more of a time prioritization issue. [viii] That is, if we are time-pressed, we may not be as available when new information presents itself.
+This “changing our mind” evaluation approach is very helpful for challenging, updating, or confirming held beliefs.
+How quickly beliefs are challenged is usually more of a time prioritization issue. [xiii] That is, if we are time-pressed, we may not be as available when new information presents itself.
 In this case, we should endeavor to “tuck it away” for future evaluation.
 There is a body of research suggesting that time-pressed people, especially chronically time-pressed people, struggle with decision-making.
-This is beyond the scope of this article, but please see the notes for an excellent resource on scarcity, including time scarcity. [ix] The important takeaway is to beware of time scarcity and its impact on your ability to both collect and evaluate evidence for your decision bucket.
+This is beyond the scope of this article.
+Please see the notes for an excellent resource from University of Chicago Computational and Behavioral Science professor Sendhil Mullainathan.
+Mullainathan provides research on scarcity, including time scarcity. [xiv] The important takeaway is to beware of time scarcity and its impact on your ability to both collect and evaluate evidence for your decision bucket.

-In recent decades, changing sources of curated information have negatively impacted decision-making.
+In recent decades, changing sources and availability of data have caused challenges to the acquisition of the curated information needed for quality decision-making.
 There was a time when we received balanced information via broadcast media networks.
 In the current age, social media-based narrowcasting has segmented our media information to deliver potentially biased and incorrect data.
 Changing our mind is particularly challenging if we lose confidence in our data sources or only consume narrowly presented viewpoints.
 Our evidence bucket, unattended, may be incomplete, biased, or wrong.
-In the words of sociologist Zeynep Tufecki:
+In the words of sociologist and University of North Carolina professor Zeynep Tufecki:

 "The most effective forms of censorship today involve meddling with trust and attention, not muzzling speech itself."

-The good news is that we can all be good curators of information to fill our evidence bucket. [x]
+The good news is that we can all be good curators of information to fill our belief bucket. [xv]

-Please see our article Information curation in a world drowning in data noise for an effective approach to successfully curating your information.
 Matthew Jackson, an economist at Stanford University provides an aligned perspective.
-In a recent interview [xi], he said:
+In a recent interview [xvii], he said:

 “People tend to associate with other people who are very similar to themselves.
 So we end up talking to people most of the time who have very similar past experiences and similar views of the world, and we tend to underestimate that.
 People don’t realize how isolated their world is.”